Are you running classes yet?

 Classes will be weekly on Thuraday and Friday mornings in term time, and there will sometimes be holiday classes but they are discretionary.
 All classes will be published on the website here

 Term time classes are £7.50, discounted to £6 if you book for the entire term.
 Additional siblings attending the classes are entitled to a discount (so £5 for the extra sibling PAYG or £4 per class if booked termly (Please note, the first child is full price).

 How can I pay?

 I take all types of Credit/Debit/Contactless Pay for transactions in person using a SUM UP terminal, and online in the shop.
 I send invoices asking for bank transfers for parties and education establishments.
 I do not currently accept cash.

 You can pay in person at the class for PAYG or the whole term.

-Alternatively you can pay using the booking page.
-If there are spaces available you will be given the company’s bank details for a bank transfer.
-If all spaces are taken up please contact us to ask to be placed on the waiting list.
+Alternatively you can pay using the a little dramatic classes page.
+You need to purchase at least one standard ticket before adding sibling tickets.
+If all spaces are taken up please contact me to ask to be placed on the waiting list.

 If I cannot turn up can I be refunded?